 There are a number of derived statistics and data transformations published with national accounts output to aid interpretation of the data.
 These include chain volume estimates, trend and seasonally adjusted estimates, GDP growth rates and contributions to GDP growth.
 Analysis and commentary is included with each publication, and quarterly presentations are available to key users across Australia to provide more information and discussion of the estimates.
 Australian National Accounts: Concepts, Sources and Methods (cat. no. 5216.0) is a comprehensive description of the methods and concepts underpinning the national accounts.

-For links to all national accounts related data and publications as well a range of other information about the Australian National Accounts, please see the National Accounts topics at a glance.
+For links to all national accounts related data and publications, recent national accounts changes and forthcoming events, relevant websites and a range of other information about the Australian National Accounts, please see the National Accounts Statistics homepage.

 For more detailed information about the quality dimensions of the Australian National Accounts please see the Information Paper: Quality Dimensions of the Australian National Accounts, Australia 2007 (cat. no. 5216.0.55.002).